Jackfruit is the largest fruit in the world, and it has a unique and memorable appearance.

 That is probably a poor example, but you can see the photo above to judge.

-Similar to other tropical fruits like mango and pineapple, jackfruit has a sweet taste when fully ripe, and it has the texture of those fruits crossed with a banana.
+Similar to other tropical fruits like mango and pineapple, jackfruit has a sweet taste when fully ripe.
+Regarding its texture, it is somewhere between mango and banana.